emm-jay-ahh/terminal_t1a3/README.md

 ## User Interaction and Experience

-User will launch netwhack, and the following menu will be displayed
+User will launch net-whack, and the following menu will be displayed

 ### Main Menu